Yu-amd/reachy-aim-enterprise-demo/README.md

 3. Customize speech (optional):
    - TTS is already implemented with daemon API + system TTS fallback
    - Robot automatically speaks AIM responses
+   - **Audio Device Routing**: To use the Reachy Mini's built-in speaker:
+     - Auto-detection: The system will automatically detect USB audio devices
+     - Manual configuration: Add `AUDIO_DEVICE=hw:1,0` to your `.env` file (find your device with `aplay -l`)
+     - The TTS will route audio to the robot's speaker instead of your laptop speakers
    - To customize: see `docs/tts-implementation.md` for advanced options (cloud TTS, async, etc.)
-   - Current implementation: daemon API (if available) → system TTS (pyttsx3) fallback
+   - Current implementation: daemon API (if available) → system TTS (pyttsx3) fallback → audio device routing

 ## Additional Notes